Skip to main content

 This award is open to anyone working in food and drink supply chains across all temperatures, including grocery, supermarket, wholesale, restaurants and on- and off-trade procurement, sourcing and distribution, as well as wholesale and contract caterers and 3PLs or 4PLs working in partnership with such businesses.
 It will look to recognise techniques, projects or processes; and where supply chains have improved business outcome.

-The DeliveryApp Healthcare & Pharmaceutical Supply Chain Excellence Award
+The DSV Healthcare & Pharmaceutical Supply Chain Excellence Award

 This award is open to any organisation working in the life sciences, hospital and health and medical devices supply chains, be it procurement, sourcing or distribution, or to 3PLs and 4PLs working in partnership with such organisations.
 It will look to recognise techniques, projects or processes; and where supply chains have benefitted patient health outcome.